John Merton Aldrich: Biography

 John Merton Aldrich was born in Rochester, Minnesota on January 28, 1866.
 When he was fifteen, he moved with his family to a farm in South Dakota.
 He enrolled at South Dakota State University and graduated in 1888, one year early because the university president wanted to have a graduating class that year.
 He studied entomology briefly under Otto Lugger at the University of Minnesota and then started working at the South Dakota State Agricultural Experiment Station with the understanding that he would continue to study entomology in the winter.
 In 1889 he enrolled at Michigan State University and studied with entomologist Albert J. Cook.
 Cook suggested that he focus his studies on a single order of insects; Aldrich followed his advice and focused his career on Diptera (flies).
 In 1891, Aldrich was awarded an M.S. from South Dakota State University.

 In 1892, Aldrich traveled to the University of Kansas where he was befriended by Samuel W. Williston who lent him money and encouraged him to stay at his house.
 The University awarded Aldrich a second M.S. and in 1893 he left Kansas to become the first zoology professor at the University of Idaho.
 In Idaho he worked on economic entomology while maintaining a focus on flies.
 He began to assemble his most important work, Catalogue of the North American Diptera, published by the Smithsonian in 1905.
 His catalog described 8.300 flies and was considered a landmark study of Diptera in America.
 In 1893, he married Ellen J. Roe from Brookings, South Dakota, but after only four years of marriage, his wife and their infant son died.
 In 1905 he remarried to Dell Smith of Moscow, Idaho.

-In 1906, Alderich took a sabbatical to attend Stanford University where he submitted his Catalogue as a doctoral thesis and was awarded a Ph.D. in 1907.
+In 1906, Aldrich took a sabbatical to attend Stanford University where he submitted his Catalogue as a doctoral thesis and was awarded a Ph.D. in 1907.
 When he returned to Idaho he found that a fire had destroyed the university.
 Fortunately for Aldrich, he had stored his personal library and insect collections off-campus.

 Aldrich continued to work at the University of Idaho for another six years.
 In 1913 he became embroiled in the politics of academia and was terminated along with four other professors for accusing the university president of incompetence.
 One biographer later called the dismissal "an outrageous and unwarranted interference."
 Aldrich had a national reputation as a talented entomologist and he was quickly hired into the USDA Bureau of Entomology and stationed in Lafayette, Indiana.
 There he spent the next five years studying the agricultural pests of cultivated grains.
 He also wrote an important monograph on the Sarcophaga and Allies in North America (1916).